Journal of Agriculture and Crops

 Gmail: email@example.com; firstname.lastname@example.org.

-Submission Acknowledgement: After submission, the editorial team will acknowledge the submission and send email to the corresponding author with Paper ID.
+Submission Acknowledgement: After submission, the editorial team will acknowledge the submission and send an email to the corresponding author with Paper ID.

 After the submission author may inquire about the status of the submission by email to email@example.com or firstname.lastname@example.org.
 For the status inquiry, authors need to send the title of the manuscript and mention the journal in which they have submitted the manuscript.
-Authors’ email will be responded in a short time.
+The authors’ email will be responded in a short time.

 Authors are asked to submit the manuscript written in the English language.
 Manuscripts written in another language are not acceptable.

-Authors should suggest two potential reviewers.
+The authors should suggest two potential reviewers.
 The editor may contact the potential reviewers, but it is not sure.
 While suggesting potential reviewers, authors must keep some points in mind.

-Authors should suggest two potential reviewers who may be contacted by the editor if needed.
+The authors should suggest two potential reviewers who may be contacted by the editor if needed.
 While suggesting potential reviewers, authors must keep some points in mind.

 a.
 Suggested reviewers should not be from co-authors.